aws-samples/discover-aws-iam-resource-access/README.md

 First, it retrieves a list of IAM roles and uses the IAM SimulatePrincipalPolicy API to check each role for direct access as specified by the parameter file.

-Second, it checks each role for indirect access via iam:Attach*, iam:Create* or iam:Put*, any of which could be used by an identity to leverage some *other* role's direct (or indirect) access.
+Second, it checks each role for indirect access via iam:Attach*, iam:Create*, iam:Put*, etc., any of which could be used by an identity to leverage some *other* role's direct (or indirect) access.

 Third, it does the same for iam:AssumeRole and iam:PassRole for the same reason.
 In this case, anytime an additional